tislais/xkcd-Texter/README.md

 # xkcd-Texter

-This app will get random xkcd comic image url, save a name and url to database, and text it to a number.
+## This app will receive a name and zip code and send an SMS text message.
+### The text will include the local weather and a randomly generated xkcd comic.

+---

 CREATE
 - set name
-	- image
+- comic

 READ
-	- get comic by id
+- get text by id
-	- get all comics
+- get all texts

 UPDATE
 - change name
+- change zip

 DELETE
-	- delete row
+- delete text row